 But with such a high profile role celebrating the elaborate nose-warmer, are we due to see a renaissance in top-lip grooming this season?
 With the hipster beard possibly reaching the end of its lifecycle, this could be the next follicular frontier.
 But if we’re going to reclaim the muzzy from 1980s footballers, Latin American dictators and retired Northern Irish paramilitaries, which moustache style should you be going for?
 Well, in descending order…

-The closest to a naturally grown-out shape, the Chevron is a deceptively tricky style to pull off unless your name is Tom Selleck or Ron Swanson.
-It can balance out big facial features and conveys a certain old-school, ‘eighties dad’, anti-fashion power but you need a decent thickness of hair and growth to avoid looking like a schoolboy who’s trying to buy a pint.
+The closest to a naturally grown-out shape, the chevron is a deceptively tricky style to pull off unless your name is Tom Selleck or Ron Swanson.
+(We simply love Ron Swanson’s moustache.
+It’s truly flawless.)
+It can balance out big facial features and conveys a certain old-school, ‘eighties dad’, anti-fashion power, but you need a decent thickness of hair and growth to avoid looking like a schoolboy who’s trying to buy a pint.

 It works best as part of a generally macho look, so try and put some gym-bulk on before growing this, and perhaps pair it with a heavy, unreconstructed scent for maximum alpha-male impact.